 Elizabeth Vander Veer Shaak, Bowmaker and Owner

-Elizabeth trained with bowmakers Bill Salchow in New York, Jean Grunberger in Paris and Pierre Guillaume in Bruxelles.
+Elizabeth trained with bowmakers Bill Salchow in New York, Jean Grunberger in Paris and Pierre Guillaume in Brussels, Belgium.
 She began her work at Primavera House of Violins in 1982 and went on to establish Bow Studio of Philadelphia.
 In 2003 she established Mount Airy Violins & Bows in honor of the shop’s present neighborhood.
-Elizabeth continues her craft and has attended the Oberlin Bowmakers Workshop for over 15 years.
-Elizabeth plays traditional French, Swedish and old-time violin.
+Elizabeth continues her craft and has attended the Oberlin Bowmakers Workshop for over 19 years.
+Elizabeth plays traditional French, Swedish and old-time fiddle.

-Adam has played violin for over 20 years, specializing in both classical music and traditional Scottish fiddling.
-Since joining the shop, he has trained in bow repair and rehairs with Ms. Shaak.
-Adam has completed the violin set-up and repair course with restoration expert Hans Nebel, the 2014 and 2015 Oberlin Bow Restoration Workshops, and a 2016 Bowmaking course with David Hawthorne.
+Adam has played violin for over 25 years, specializing in both classical music and traditional Scottish fiddling.
+Since joining the shop, he has trained in bow repair and rehairs with Ms. Shaak since 2012.
+Adam has completed the violin set-up and repair course with restoration expert Hans Nebel, the 2014 and 2015 Oberlin Bow Restoration Workshops, and bow- and frog-making courses with David Hawthorne and David Forbes.

 Thomas La Forgia

 Thomas received a Masters degree in cello from Indiana University in 2011 where he worked with Sharon Robinson and Janos Starker.
 He was a Shar Apprentice from 2007-2008.
-He began working in violin shops in high school in Charlotte, NC doing set-up and sales.
+He began working in violin shops in high school in Charlotte, NC, doing set-up and sales.
 Thomas is an active teacher and passionate about providing beginners with the best possible equipment.
-He has attended the 2015 and 2016 Oberlin Violin Restoration Workshops.
+He has been learning making and advanced restoration from Christopher Germain since 2014 and has attended the Oberlin Violin Restoration Workshops since 2015.

-Elizabeth Perry graduated from the Violin Making School of America in 2015 under the tutelage of Charles Woolf, Sang Hun Lee and Aubrey Alexander.
-She started playing the violin at the age of four and it’s been a part of her life ever since.
-She focuses primarily on repair work and attended the 2016 Oberlin Restoration Workshop.
+Elizabeth Perry graduated from the Violin Making School of America in Salt Lake City under the tutelage of Charles Woolf, Sanghoon Lee and Aubrey Alexander.
+She started playing the violin at the age of four, has taught elementary orchestra, private lessons and even taught a beginning Mandarin class for kids for a couple years (fun fact: she is fluent in Mandarin).
+She loves working with players to customize the work to their individual needs.
+She specializes primarily in new making, repair and restoration work and has attended the Oberlin Restoration Workshops since 2016.